 This instant pot Indian spiced tomato and corn soup is absolutely delicious and oh so simple to make!
 The recipe calls for yogurt, which adds a refreshingly bright and tangy flavor to the soup.
 It’s also texture heaven: creamy tomato soup with crunchy corn is just perfection.

 I am already in spring mode and longing for summer!
 Whenever I make this corn and tomato soup, I feel like I’m soaking in the sun – no matter what the weather.
 If it’s cold or rainy, it makes me feel like sunshine is only a day away.
 And if it’s sunny, it just feels so refreshing!

 This isn’t a recipe you’ll find anywhere else – not online or in restaurants.
-It’s an original made up creation but trust me, you’re going to love it and everyone you make it for will love it too.
+It’s an original made-up creation but trust me, you’re going to love it, and everyone you make it for will love it too.

 Can I use frozen corn instead of fresh corn?

-If you can’t get your hands on fresh corn, then yes frozen corn will work too but the kernels won’t be as crisp.
+If you can’t get your hands on fresh corn, then yes, frozen corn will work too, but the kernels won’t be as crisp.
 I definitely prefer this with fresh corn if possible.
 Plus, look at how pretty it looks once you slice the corn off the cob!

-You can serve this soup as a starter OR as a side dish!
+Serve this soup as a starter OR as a side dish!